Dubuque Regional Airport: Facilities

 The University of Dubuque has a flight operations center at the airport that provides for pilot training in the school's aviation programs.
 This includes ground school and actual flight training.
-The university has two hangars for their aircraft and a third hangar that is shared.
+The university has three hangars for their aircraft and a third hangar that is shared.

 The Experimental Aircraft Association (EAA) Chapter 327 is based at the airport.
 EAA Chapter 327 is a community organization that engages local pilots and the community in aviation related events.
 Pilots in this organization build aircraft under the experimental aircraft airworthiness certificate.
-EAA supports and sustains the observation area located on Aviation Drive just before the terminal.
+EAA supports and sustains the observation area located on Aviation Drive just before the terminal as well as a hangar building on Airport Road.

 The Key City Fliers is a flying club for local pilots to rent out single engine aircraft for personal enjoyment.
 The club's aircraft consist of a Piper Aircraft fleet.
-With the help of its members and volunteers in the club, the aircraft remain is great condition ensuring its users can have access to safe, maintained, and a low-cost option for flying.
+With the help of its members and volunteers in the club, the aircraft remain in great condition, ensuring its users can have access to safe, maintained, and a low-cost option for flying.

 The Robert L. Martin Terminal has free Wi-Fi internet access.
-The airport recently installed enclosed walkways at the gates, allowing passengers to walk to the planes without going outdoors.
+The airport installed enclosed walkways at the gates, allowing passengers to walk to the planes without going outdoors.
 The terminal has an ATM, vending machines, and gaming machines.
 On June 22, 2018, the airport lost its restaurant (The Hangar Bar & Grille), due to American Airlines reducing its flights at the airport.
 The terminal has three gates for airline passengers and a jet bridge.
 The terminal has a baggage carousel, desks for three airlines, and rental car services including Avis and Hertz.
-During the COVID-19 Pandemic, a new restaurant (All Onboard by Life's a Feast) provides food service in the terminal area.
+During the COVID-19 Pandemic, a new restaurant (All Onboard by Life's a Feast) provided food service in the terminal area.